tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 path1: /likeadeveloper.html
 ---

-Before moving on, let's pause a bit and learn more about cURL.
+Almost every API shows how to interact with the API using cURL.
+So before moving on, let's pause a bit and learn more about cURL.

+* TOC
+{:toc}

+## Why cURL?

 One of the advantages of REST APIs is that you can use almost any programming language to call the endpoint.
 The endpoint is simply a resource located on a web server at a specific path.

 Each programming language has a different way of making web calls.
 Rather than exhausting your energies trying to show how to make web calls in Java, Python, C++, JavaScript, Ruby, and so on, you can just show the call using cURL.

 cURL provides a generic, language agnostic way to demonstrate HTTP requests and responses.
 Users can see the format of the request, including any headers and other parameters.
 Your users can translate this into the specific format for the language they're using.

-{: .tip}
-Almost every API shows how to interact with the API using cURL.

 ## REST APIs follow the same model of the web